ankit1324/Namesta_React/EP11/README.md

+# Chapter 11 - Data is the new Oil

 ## What is prop drilling?

 Prop drilling is a term commonly used in the context of React.js, a JavaScript library for building user interfaces.
 It refers to the practice of passing down data (props) from a parent component to deeply nested child components through intermediary components that do not actually use the data themselves.